Attorney Fred Levin, who fought tobacco industry, dies at 83

 Attorney Fred Levin, who fought tobacco industry, dies at 83New

 PENSACOLA, Fla.
-(AP) — Fred Levin, the Florida attorney who won a major legal battle against the tobacco industry in the 1990s, has died days after contracting the coronavirus.
+(AP) — Florida attorney Fred Levin, who won a major legal battle against the tobacco industry, has died after being infected with the coronavirus.
 He was 83.
-Attorney Mark Proctor confirmed Levin’s passing, saying he died Tuesday of complications from COVID-19.
-The Pensacola News Journal reports Levin’s career began in 1961 when he joined the law firm founded by his brother.
-In the 1990s, Levin was able to get the Florida Legislature to change Florida’s Medicaid law, allowing it to recoup money for the cost of treating lung cancer.
-The change helped Levin lead an effort to reach a $13 billion settlement with the tobacco industry.
+Levin’s death Tuesday of complications from COVID-19 was confirmed by an attorney in his firm.
+Levin was able to get the Florida Legislature in the 1990s to change its Medicaid law so that the state could recoup its costs of treating lung cancer.
+That led to a $13 billion settlement with the tobacco industry.
+Levin also managed fellow Pensacola native Roy Jones Jr.’s boxing career leading to the prizefighter’s heavyweight championship in 2003.
+And he donated more than $35 million as a philanthropist.